mastering-genkit/mastering-genkit-go/src/chapters/09-mcp.md

 1. A basic understanding of Genkit Go and how to create AI applications
 2. Familiarity with Go programming language
 3. An MCP server to connect to (we'll use the filesystem MCP server in our example)
-4. OpenAI API key for AI interactions (if using OpenAI plugin)
+4. AWS Account with access to Bedrock (if using Bedrock plugin)
 5. Node.js installed for MCP inspector tool and MCP filesystem server

 ## Understanding MCP